Trump fires top diplomat Tillerson after clashes, taps Pompeo

 The White House distanced itself from those remarks, and a few days later, Tillerson himself backed off.

-Several months earlier in Beijing, Tillerson told reporters the United States was directly communicating with North Korea but that Pyongyang had shown no interest in dialogue.
+Several months earlier in Beijing, Tillerson said the United States was directly communicating with North Korea but that Pyongyang had shown no interest in dialogue.
 Trump contradicted Tillerson’s efforts a day later.

-“I told Rex Tillerson, our wonderful Secretary of State, that he is wasting his time trying to negotiate with Little Rocket Man,” Trump wrote on Twitter, using a pejorative nickname for Kim.“Save your energy Rex, we’ll do what has to be done!”
-Trump added.
+“I told Rex Tillerson, our wonderful Secretary of State, that he is wasting his time trying to negotiate with Little Rocket Man,” Trump wrote on Twitter, using a pejorative nickname for Kim.

 Tillerson had joined Defense Secretary Jim Mattis in pressing a skeptical Trump to stick with the agreement with Iran and other world powers over Tehran’s nuclear ambitions and he has taken a more hawkish view than Trump on Russia.

-If confirmed by the U.S. Senate after a hearing scheduled for April, Pompeo will be taking over a State Department shaken by the departures of many senior diplomats and embittered by proposed budget cuts.
+If confirmed by the U.S. Senate after an April committee hearing, Pompeo will be taking over a State Department shaken by the departures of many senior diplomats and embittered by proposed budget cuts.

-Many Democrats in Congress expressed dismay at Tillerson’s firing, saying the change would sow more instability in the administration at a crucial time.

-Lawmakers from both major parties have been strongly critical of cuts at the State Department and of the administration’s failure to fill dozens of open jobs there.
+Lawmakers from both major parties have criticized those cuts and the administration’s failure to fill dozens of open jobs there.

-But over time, many lawmakers grew to appreciate Tillerson as a relatively steady hand in the chaotic Trump administration.

-“He represented a stable view with regard to the implementation of diplomacy in North Korea, Iran and other places in the world,” said Senator Ben Cardin, the top Democrat on the Senate Foreign Relations Committee during most of Tillerson’s tenure at State.
+“He represented a stable view with regard to the implementation of diplomacy in North Korea, Iran and other places in the world,” said Senator Ben Cardin, the top Democrat on the Senate Foreign Relations Committee during most of Tillerson’s tenure.

-Additional reporting by Patricia Zengerle, Paul Simao, Susan Heavey; Writing by Doina Chiacu; Editing by Bill Trott
+Additional reporting by Patricia Zengerle, David Brunnstrom, Lesley Wroughton, Paul Simao, Susan Heavey; Writing by Doina Chiacu; Editing by Bill Trott